bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+A semantic element clearly describes its meaning to both the browser and the developer, for example: <table>, <form>, <footer>, <header>...

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+-only inline-block allows to set a width and height on the element -display:block: takes up the full width available, with a new line before and after, display:inline: takes up only as much width as content needs, and does not force new lines.

 3. What are the 4 areas of the box model?

+-padding, margin, border, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis

 5. Explain why git is valuable to a team of developers.

+Git allows developers to create history of changes that happen over time with the code.
+It allows to roll back changes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.